 We are not looking for sympathy, but we’d love your support.
 If you have stayed with us in the past we’d greatly appreciate any positive reviews that you might post online (our Facebook page is a great place to do that!) or any referrals that you might send our way.
 Mille grazie!
 We aren’t expecting to make profits this year, but we are hoping to at least cover costs.

-Here are the safety measures that you should expect while traveling in Italy in 2020.
+Here are the safety measures that you should expect if you travel to Italy in 2021.

 Help prevent the spread of COVID-19